Connorwz/Climate-DS/README.md

 # Climate-DS
-Reproduce or improve some papers about ML in climate data science
+Reproduce or improve some papers about ML in climate data science under supervision of Professor Tian Zheng